magnetikonline/make-lowercase-rename/README.md

-# Make lower case rename
+# Make lowercase rename
 A quick, dirty and *hacky* PHP script (with a terrible project name).

-Given a source directory, spits out to the console a bash script to recursively rename upper case filenames to lower cased versions - basically a bunch of `mv "sourcefile" "sourcefilelowercase"` commands.
+Given a source directory, spits out to the console a bash script to recursively rename uppercase filenames to lowercased versions - basically a bunch of `mv "sourcefile" "sourcefilelowercase"` commands.
+It **will not** modify directories, only the files within.

-Something I needed to lower case around 30,000 digital camera images on a NAS drive which has a rather limited toolchain (BusyBox).
+Something I needed to lowercase around 30,000 digital camera images on a NAS drive which has a rather limited toolchain (BusyBox).

-I'm sure I could have done this directly on the NAS using what was available, but was easier/quicker to:
+I'm sure I could have done this directly on the NAS using bash, but it proved easier/quicker to:
 - Cobble this together
 - Run script over NFS share to the files in question
 - SCP result over to NAS as bash script